mssdef/confirminvoice/README.md

 # confirminvoice
-The extension which adds an invoice to the order confirmation email automatically
+CLI tools to trigger transactional emails; The extension which adds an invoice to the order confirmation email automatically

 # CLI tools
-CLI to trigger transactional emails for specific order
+CLI to trigger transactional emails for a specific order